ZuckermanBrain/git-novice/_episodes/10-licensing.md

 ---

-When a repository with source code, a manuscript or other creative works becomes public, it should include a file `LICENSE` or `LICENSE.txt` in the base directory of the repository that clearly states under which license the content is being made available.
+When a repository with source code, a manuscript or other creative works becomes public, it should include a file named `LICENSE` or `LICENSE.txt` in the base directory of the repository that clearly states under which license the content is being made available.
 This is because creative works are automatically eligible for intellectual